-As a leading pork enterprise globally, the Company has a vertically integrated production chain and extensive geographical presence.
+As a leading pork enterprise globally, the Company has a vertically integrated production chain and extensive presence in China, the U.S. and Europe.
 We are also a consumer goods company with branded packaged meats as our core business.
 At any time, ensuring food safety and product quality is our core value.
 The operation and financial performance of the Group, as always, are affected by external changes such as geopolitical relations, government policies, economic indicators, consumers' preferences, industry cycle and animal diseases in each location that we operate.